MarginaliaSearch/www.marginalia.nu/content/release-notes/v2024-10-0/index.md

 Full phrase matching has been implemented, allowing not just "quoted search terms" to function better, but the result ranking to consider the word order in the query.
 This required the introduction of high accuracy keyword position data, and a re-write of the index.
 [Writeup](https://www.marginalia.nu/log/a_111_phrase_matching/), [PR#99](https://github.com/MarginaliaSearch/MarginaliaSearch/pull/99)

+The constraints on valid keywords have also been relaxed, meaning it should be easier to search for e.g. program code,  accepting tokens such as "$var" or "strlen()".
 ### Slop

 As part of this change, ephemeral data is now stored in the built-for-marginalia [Slop](https://github.com/MarginaliaSearch/SlopData) format, with a new marginalia adjacent library for reading and writing this data.
 As a result of this, and optimizations surrounding it,  index construction is time is now reduced by something like 80% in production.